 Crystal Baker, MA, RA Summit County Prosecutor's Office

 Crystal Baker has a Bachelor's Degree in Political Science/Criminal Justice and a Master's Degree in Justice Studies.
-She is a Registered Advocate with Senior Standing (RASS) and went through training to become a Volunteer CASA (Court Appointed Special Advocate).
+She is a Registered Advocate with Senior Standing (RASS) and completed training to become a Volunteer CASA (Court Appointed Special Advocate).
 Ms. Baker has worked in the field of victim advocacy for over fourteen years, formerly as Director of Services at Battered Women’s Shelter of Summit and Medina Counties.
 Currently, Crystal Baker is the Director of the Victim Services Division at the Summit County Prosecutor’s Office.
 Ms. Baker is a recognized expert on domestic violence and victims’ rights.
 She is the Chair of the Ohio Victim Witness Association Public Policy Committee.
 Ms. Baker served with a group of professionals dedicated to the development of the Ohio Crime Victim Justice Center’s Crime Victims’ Rights Toolkit.
-Ms. Baker is also a member of a state-wide group that drafted language implementation legislation for Marsy’s Law, a constitutional amendment that was passed in Ohio in November 2017 to ensure victims’ rights are protected and upheld.
+Ms. Baker is also a member of a state-wide group that drafted language for implementation legislation for Marsy’s Law, a constitutional amendment that was passed in Ohio in November 2017 to ensure victims’ rights are protected and upheld.

 Lt.
-Christopher White Barberton Police Department
+Christopher White, Barberton Police Department

 Lt.
 White is graduate of the University of Akron with a BA in Secondary Education and a Master of Public Administration degree and a graduate of the police academy.
 Additionally, he is a graduate of the Police Executive Leadership College and the Certified Law Enforcement Executive Program through the Law Enforcement Foundation of Ohio.
 He has been a police officer for over 21 years.
 During that time he has been a patrolman, patrol sergeant, and lieutenant, detective sergeant, critical incident negotiator on the SWAT team.
 Lt.
 White is currently the patrol commander for the Barberton Police Department.
 He states that he became a police officer to help people and feels that it is a true privilege to have the opportunity to do so.
 His most beloved and rewarding role is that of being a father.